 Pregnancy can lead to vision changes, such as dry eye, headache migraines, light sensitivity and blurred vision.
 Blurred vision is caused by hormonal changes that at times alter and shape the thickness of your cornea.
 If you're pregnant and experiencing blurred vision, visit Dr. Switalski for a proper evaluation, as it can also be correlated to gestational diabetes or high blood pressure.

 Whether it's ocular migraine or another type of migraine headache, those with migraines tend to experience blurred vision, halos, and flickering light.

 Floaters drifting in your visual field can cause blurred vision.
 In the event that you notice a sudden onset of floaters, contact Dr. Switalski immediately as it could indicate a torn or detached retina.

 Many people experience blurred or hazy vision following refractive surgery, though vision should stabilize within a few days.

 If you are over 60 years of age and experience a sudden onset of blurred vision, you may have a macular hole in the center of your retina.
 Blurred vision can also indicate the presence of ocular herpes, optic neuritis (optic nerve inflammation), cataracts, diabetic retinopathy, macular degeneration, and glaucoma.

 Severe eye conditions can lead to permanent vision loss if left untreated.
-It's therefore critical to visit Dr. Switalski at Switalski Eye Care in Plano for a diagnosis and treatment as soon as you experience a sudden onset of blurred vision.
+It's therefore critical to visit Dr. Switalski at Switalski Eye Care in East Plano for a diagnosis and treatment as soon as you experience a sudden onset of blurred vision.